Frequently Asked Questions

 3. What problems can dry mouth cause?

 Dry mouth can cause several problems, including difficulty tasting, chewing, swallowing, and speaking.
 Swallowing may be especially difficult for those with too little saliva.
 For example, people with dry mouth may be unable to swallow dry food at all unless they also drink fluids with food.
 They also need to take small bites of food and be very aware of chewing and swallowing so they don't choke.
-Dry mouth may also increase your chance of developing dental decay and infections in the mouth.
+Dry mouth may also increase the chance of developing dental decay as well as oral fungal infections such as thrush, which causes painful white patches in the mouth.